USA: Harry Belafonte, Icon Black Musician, Actor, and Civil Rights Activist, Passes Away, at 96

-Sidney Poitier, a legendary Black actor and civil rights activist has passed away in Los Angeles, CA on January 6, 2022.
-He was 94 years old.
+Harry Belafonte, a legendary Black musician, actor and civil rights activist has passed away in New York City, NY on April 25, 2023.
+He was 96 years old.

 Harry Belafonte's achievements have contributed to set a foundation for Black actors and musicians, since the 1950s.
 In 1954, he won a Tony Award for his performance in John Murray Anderson's "Almanac".
 In 1959, he became the first Black performer to win an Emmy for the TV special "Tonight with Harry Belafonte."
 Harry Belafonte will likely be remembered as a civil rights activist and a humanitarian.
 Working with Dr. Martin Luther King Jr., he helped organize the 1963 March on Washington and supported protesters and activists financially, morrally and in other many ways.
 He also demonstrated against apartheid in South Africa.